 Heart palpitations can be caused by many triggers.
 Often, simple lifestyle changes can reduce or stop them.

-• Stress.
+- Stress and anxiety.
 Emotional stress often triggers heart palpitations.
-So, it’s important to tackle the root causes.
-Techniques like mindfulness and meditation can help you relax and find balance.
-When necessary, getting professional help can also be useful.
+Techniques like mindfulness, meditation, and deep breathing exercises can help you relax and find balance.

-• Caffeine, alcohol, and certain foods.
+- Caffeine, alcohol, and certain foods.
 Too much caffeine, alcohol, sugar, salt, or specific foods can cause heart palpitations.
-To learn more, explore our guide on foods best avoided if you experience them.
+Learn more in our guide on foods to avoid if you have heart palpitations.

-• Smoking.
+- Smoking.
 Nicotine raises the risk of heart disease and stroke.
-Yet, quitting can improve your heart health and may help reduce palpitations.
+Quitting can improve your heart health and may help reduce palpitations.

-• Certain medications.
-Some medications can cause heart palpitations.
-This includes specific antibiotics, asthma inhalers, thyroid treatments, and blood pressure meds.
-Both prescription and over-the-counter options may be involved.
+- Certain medications.
+Some medications can cause heart palpitations, including specific antibiotics, asthma inhalers, thyroid treatments, decongestants, and blood pressure medications.

-• Low blood sugar.
-Eating a balanced meal with healthy carbs about two hours before exercise helps stabilize blood sugar.
-This can help improve workout performance.
+- Low blood sugar.
+Eating a balanced meal with healthy carbs about two hours before exercise helps stabilize blood sugar and improve workout performance.

-• Poor sleep or inadequate sleep.
-Adults should aim for seven to nine hours of good sleep each night.
+- Poor sleep.
+Adults should aim for seven to nine hours of quality sleep each night.
 Poor sleep can raise the risk of palpitations, high blood pressure, and heart disease.

-• High blood pressure (hypertension).
-Check your blood pressure every year.
-If it’s high, healthier choices can help lower it.
+- High blood pressure (hypertension).
+Check your blood pressure annually.
+If it’s elevated, lifestyle changes and medical guidance can help lower it.

-• Hormonal shifts from pregnancy, Hormonal changes during menstruation or menopause can cause heart palpitations.
-So, it’s important to keep an eye on symptoms even after these phases.
+- Hormonal shifts.
+Hormonal changes during menstruation, pregnancy, or menopause can cause heart palpitations.
+Monitor symptoms during these phases.

 The Role of Exercise Hormones

-When you work out, your body goes into “fight or flight” mode, releasing hormones like adrenaline.
+When you work out, your body goes into “fight or flight” mode, releasing hormones like adrenaline (epinephrine).
 This is a completely normal response designed to prepare your body for physical exertion.
 Adrenaline increases your heart rate and the force of its contractions to pump more oxygen-rich blood to your muscles.
 Sometimes, this surge can cause your heart to beat irregularly for a moment, leading to palpitations.
 While it can feel unsettling, it’s usually just a sign that your body is responding as it should to the demands of exercise.
-Understanding this physiological process can help demystify the sensation and reduce any anxiety associated with it.

 Everyday Triggers: From Chocolate to Cold Medicine

 Beyond exercise itself, many everyday factors can contribute to heart palpitations.
-Common culprits include stimulants like caffeine found in coffee, tea, and even chocolate.
-Alcohol, high-sugar foods, and excessive salt can also throw your heart’s rhythm off balance.
+Common culprits include stimulants like caffeine found in coffee, tea, energy drinks, and even chocolate.
+Alcohol, high-sugar foods, and excessive salt can also disrupt your heart’s rhythm.
 Dehydration is another major trigger, as it can lead to electrolyte imbalances that affect your heart’s electrical signals.
-It’s also worth checking the label on over-the-counter medications, as some decongestants and cold remedies contain ingredients that can make your heart race.
-Pinpointing and managing these triggers can often make a significant difference.
+Check the labels on over-the-counter medications too, as some decongestants and cold remedies contain ingredients like pseudoephedrine that can make your heart race.

 When It’s Not Your Heart: Other Physical Causes

 Sometimes, the sensation of a fluttering heart has little to do with your heart itself.
 Strong emotions like anxiety, stress, or panic can trigger a rush of adrenaline, leading to palpitations even when you’re not exercising.
 These are often accompanied by other symptoms like rapid breathing or sweating.
-Physical posture can also play a role; for instance, bending forward can change the pressure in your chest cavity and make you more aware of your heartbeat.
-These non-cardiac causes are quite common and highlight how interconnected our body’s systems are.
-Recognizing them can help you understand that a palpitation isn’t always a red flag for a heart condition.
+Physical posture can also play a role; bending forward can change the pressure in your chest cavity and make you more aware of your heartbeat.
+These non-cardiac causes are common and highlight how interconnected our body’s systems are.

 What Is “Athlete’s Heart”?

 If you’re a dedicated endurance athlete, you might experience palpitations related to a condition known as “athlete’s heart.”
-This isn’t a disease but rather a set of natural structural changes that occur in the heart from intense, long-term training.
+This isn’t a disease but rather a set of natural structural changes that occur from intense, long-term training.
 Your heart muscle becomes larger and stronger to pump blood more efficiently, allowing for a lower resting heart rate and greater cardiac output.
-While these changes are a sign of excellent physical fitness, they can sometimes alter the heart’s electrical pathways, leading to occasional, harmless palpitations.
-It’s a good example of how the body adapts to training.
+While these changes indicate excellent physical fitness, they can sometimes alter the heart’s electrical pathways, leading to occasional, harmless palpitations.

 Special Considerations for Different Life Stages